The global skills and competency framework for the digital world

 Aligns delivery strategy with organisational goals and customer needs.
 Ensures effective allocation of resources and budget.

-Monitors and reports on performance of products and service delivery, ensuring alignment with objectives.
+Monitors and reports on performance of product and service delivery, ensuring alignment with objectives.
 Identifies and mitigates systemic risks and issues.

 Sets the direction and standards for delivery management across the organisation.
 Leads the development of a culture focused on continuous improvement and customer-centricity.